DuckAssistBot

 Should I let DuckAssistBot through?

 In most cases, yes.
-AI search crawlers cite and link back.
-Allowing is how your content becomes discoverable inside AI answers.
+Live-fetch agents drive citations inside AI answers.
+Allowing keeps your content in the conversation.
 If volume gets noisy, rate-limit it before you block it outright.

 Does blocking DuckAssistBot affect my Google rankings?